chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_environment_delete.rst

 ..
 This is an included how-to.

-To xxxxx:
+To delete an environment:

 #.
-Log on to the Hosted Chef Management Console and select an organization to use if you are associated with multiple organizations.
+Log on to the **Management Console** and select an organization to use if you are associated with multiple organizations.

 #.
-Click Environments on the main navigation menu.
+Click **Environments** on the main navigation menu.

 #.
 Click on the delete link next to the environment you want to delete.